 VP, NYL and CEO, Nautilus Group

-There are so many things in our lives right now that are uncertain—the outcome of the November election and how that may effect federal tax laws, the duration of the global pandemic and how that may effect our economy.
+There are so many things in our lives right now that are uncertain—the potential changes to federal tax laws, the duration of the global pandemic and how that may affect our economy.
 It’s difficult to know what to expect as you plan for your financial future.

 But here’s one thing that is certain: State-level estate or inheritance taxes can be imposed on your estate, and while these regulations and exemptions vary between jurisdictions, this is something you definitely can plan for.